Madanpur Khadar Village

 Madanpur Khadar is an urban village in South East district of Delhi.
-It is located on Delhi-UP Border and is an 800 years old village, named after Thakur Madan Singh Chauhan.
+It is located on Delhi-UP Border and is named after Thakur Madan Singh Chauhan.
 The term Khadar is attached to the village’s name because it is situated on the banks of Yamuna river.
 It was declared as an urban village by the administrative authorities under Delhi Metropolitan Council in 1966.

 History

-Madanpur Khadar is an 800 years old village which takes its name from Thakur Madan Singh Chauhan.
-His ancestors were warriors in Samrat Prithviraj Chauhan’s army.
-Few family members of Thakur Madan Singh left the village around 600 years back and went to Garh Ganga & Haridwar to settle there.
-Gurjars who were mostly cow grazers at that time in the nearby areas were brought here around 300 years back and Land was given to them.
+Madanpur Khadar is an 800 years old village.